 The steepest and flattest meridians of an eye with astigmatism are called the principal meridians.

-To learn more on other eye defects and various other concepts like concave and convex lens, etc. download BYJU’S – The Learning App.
+Visit again to learn more about other eye defects and various other concepts like a concave and convex lens, and other interesting topics with the help of interactive video lessons.